Annual Projects and Activities

 Fertilizer Sale

 The Bath Gardening Club is famous for its unique blend of fertilizer, known as Fritz Mix.
 Each spring a team mixes the ingredients and bags the fertilizer.
-Orders are taken in advance.
+Orders are taken in advance for the May sale.

 Canada Day Parade